 Not all wellness apps have proven instantly disposable, though, and I've actually found myself tapping into certain ones way more often than I ever thought I would.
 Word of mouth has proven helpful, and I would say I discovered all of the best wellness apps currently residing on my phone through friends, via interviews, or while talking to my wellness-minded colleagues.
-Since they've made a difference in my life (or at least as much of a difference as a mobilized computer program can make) and in honor of this month's Digitial Wellness theme, I've rounded up the seven best wellness apps I didn't immediately delete off my phone and that I tell all my friends about.
+Since they've made a difference in my life (or at least as much of a difference as a mobilized computer program can make), I've rounded up the seven best wellness apps I didn't immediately delete off my phone and that I tell all my friends about.
 Curious to see which apps made the cut?
 Keep scrolling!

 Meditation can provide many benefits, but prioritizing and perfecting the practice can be time-consuming and frustrating—especially if you run into the daily problem (like me) of not having enough minutes in the day to complete your never-ending to-do list.
 Reality star turned blogger and wellness junkie Lo Bosworth actually told me about Headspace when I interviewed her a little under a year ago, and I downloaded it almost immediately.

 Headspace has been around for a while (since 2010, to be exact) and offers guided meditations you can practice anytime, anywhere.
 You can choose how long your mediation is, what the focus or goal is, and frankly, it's helped me fall asleep with a more peaceful mindset more often than not.